shihaotan91/url_shortener/README.md

 The list can be found [HERE](https://data.iana.org/TLD/tlds-alpha-by-domain.txt).

 You can look at the LongUrlValidator class for more information on how URLs are validated.

+## Generating short URLs

+I wanted to make sure that generated short URLs are all unique but not completely random.

+So I added a `salt` column to the `Link` table and generated the short URLs by combining the salt with the long URLs.

+This way, the short URLs can all be unique even if two `Links` are created with the same long URLs.

+At the same time, if we somehow lose all the short URLs, we can still generate them again with the long URLs and salt.

+## Tests

+Wrote tests for models, controllers and services.